 - Include as few steps as possible so to avoid cart abandonment

 - Include all the payment options, i.e., credit cards, debit cards, wallets, CODs

 - The “Apply Coupon” section should be a prominent part of the checkout interface

-B2B: In the B2B model in eCommerce, the checkout process should be an amalgamated version of automated pre-programmed checkout steps and live human assistance.
-This human intervention is essential to make a business believe in your business, which in turn helps convert successfully.
+For B2B websites, the checkout process should be an amalgamated version of automated pre-programmed checkout steps and live human assistance.
+This human intervention is essential to make a business believe in your business, which helps convert successfully.

-Major elements that help figure out the difference between B2B and B2C checkout should include:
+Significant elements that lay down the difference between B2B and B2C should include:

 - Demos, phone calls, and video chats should be an active part of the checkout process